 Councilman Jacobson crowed none too quietly about Marco’s arrest at the city council’s meetings of August 3, and 4, 1927, noting that he had repeatedly complained to the Police Commission about Marco’s barroom with no results.
 He proposed a council resolution to commend the federal agents for carrying out the raid, and criticizing the local police for their failure to do so.
 He also insisted that police investigate a gambling club going full-blast on South Main Street that he alleged was run by Farmer Page.

 The next night, on Friday August 5, Jacobson was arrested on morals charges following what came to be called the Red Flannel Raid.
 Details of exactly what happened vary by source, but the basic story was: Jacobson called at the cottage of an attractive woman constituent, “Hazel Ferguson,” (Callie Grimes) ostensibly to discuss a city tax situation.
 Grimes offered him a drink, which the teetotaling councilman refused.
 She gave him a tour of the house.
 When they got near the bedroom, the lights suddenly went out.
-Jacobson later testified that he was roughly shoved onto a bed and stripped down to his underwear, which may or may not have been red flannel (5).
+Jacobson later testified that he was roughly shoved onto a bed and stripped down to his underwear, which may or may not have been red flannel (8).
 When the lights went on again, the place was crawling with police and reporters.
-Detective Lieutenants Dick Lucas and Harry Raymond (who, like Chief of Police Davis, had been colleagues of LAPD vice squad officer-turned Spring Street Gang insider Guy McAfee), and Captain Bert Wallis testified that they’d gone to the home in response to a report of a “wild party.”
+Detective Lieutenants Dick Lucas and Harry Raymond (who, like Chief of Police Davis, had been colleagues of LAPD vice squad officer-turned Spring Street insider Guy McAfee), and Captain Bert Wallis testified that they’d gone to the home in response to a report of a “wild party.”
 Watching through a window, Lucas and Raymond observed Jacobson enter Grimes’ bedroom and start to disrobe.
 They rushed in and arrested him.
-Questions arose, like why such high-ranking officers had gone out on a mundane call, and had a reporter with them (6).
+Questions arose, like why such high-ranking officers had gone out on a mundane call, and had a reporter with them (9).